botmasterai/botmaster-messenger/Readme.md

 module.exports = config;
 ```

-This file is gitignored so won't be commited.
+This file is gitignored so won't be committed.

 2. Just run the tests